nikitavoloboev/ts/readme.md

 Probably the most excited thing in there is my [Karabiner](https://pqrs.org/osx/karabiner/)  config file as I actually took some time to set it up and it has a lot of interesting things like :

 1. mapping my caps lock key to act as esc on single press and as two modifier keys when pressed with something, you have to also change caps lock to F19 with [Seil](https://pqrs.org/osx/karabiner/seil.html.en) first.
-2. mapping my right command to a combination to a combination on single press so I can then use it as my [Alfred](https://www.alfredapp.com/) prompt
+2. mapping my right command to a combination for a single press so I can then use it as my [Alfred](https://www.alfredapp.com/) prompt
-3. changing my right shift key to act as another two modifier keys that I can then map to some interesting app specific hotkeys
+3. changing my right shift key to act as another two modifier keys that I can then map to some interesting app specific hotkeys and it it also serves as my delete key
 4. also switched around the locations of my round brackets to a more 'friendly' location for me
-5. changed my fn key to also act as a 'super modifier' key that allows me for another set of hotkeys to use, for right now I juse it to put my laptop to sleep with fn + s
+5. changed my fn key to also act as a 'super modifier' key that allows me to use another set of hotkeys, for right now I just use it to put my laptop to sleep with fn + s

 These changes I have made have provided me with some really amazing productivity boosts.
 One thing that is also really amazing and comes as one of the default settings you can choose in Karabiner is system wide vim emulation.
 That to be honest is really amazing.
 I have it binded to my left command so I can essentially have vim navigation and all the vim good stuff in whatever application I will be working in.